 The Sigma 150-600mm f/5 – 6.3 Contemporary lens suffers from a pincushion distortion, typical for the telephoto lens.
 It expresses the greatest magnification of the lens in the middle of the frame, making the photo edges bent in.

 The distortion issue in telephoto lenses such as this is very important when considering stacking panoramic views of distant objects, mountain ranges, etc. If this flaw is smaller, we can use a wider frame for stacking our panoramas and in turn fewer image shots.

 Theoretically, according to laboratorian tests, the contemporary version of Sigma 150-600mm features a distortion value between 1,1 and 1,3% with the smallest typical for 150 and 450mm and the biggest at about 300 and 600mm (Pic.
 24).
 It yields a bit the Sport counterpart, which has the distortion not bigger than 0,8%.

 In practice, I barely could spot some landscape discrepancies in my panoramic pictures (Pic.
-25 – 31).
+25 – 31) shrunk to 25% of their original size.
 Saying frankly, the 300mm focal length performed the best in my case.
 It’s possibly caused by the APS-C sensor, on which the lens was tested.